Israel grieves as Hamas turns over the remains said to be of a mother and her 2 young children

 While Hamas last year released a video of Yarden Bibas in captivity as a sign of life, nothing had been heard from his wife or children.
 The militant group claimed they were killed in an Israeli airstrike in the first weeks of the war, and filmed Yarden Bibas receiving the news.
 Israel did not confirm the claim, saying just that it had “grave concern” for their lives.

-The bodies released Thursday will now be formally identified, which could take up to 48 hours.
+The bodies released Thursday are now being formally identified, which could take up to 48 hours.
+Along with the three presumed to belong to the Bibas family, the body of Oded Lifshitz, who was 83 when he was abducted, was also released.
+Lifshitz’ family later said his remains had been officially identified.

+On Thursday, thousands of Israelis lined the roads from southern Israel to the National Forensic Institute in Tel Aviv.
+They stood silently, sometimes in pouring rain, holding flags.
+As the convoy passed, many wiped away tears and quietly sang Israel's national anthem.

 The Bibas boys became icons and their plight transfixed Israelis